 - Alignment with LMCC’s values:

 - Driven by curiosity: we believe experimenting, questioning, learning, and understanding are essential to creative development.

 - Collaborative: we seek to invest in artists who are interested in building relationships, and by extension, in our robust artist network.

-- Openness: we are excited by artists and projects who share LMCC’s embrace of radical generosity and care.
+- Openness: we are excited by artists and projects who embrace LMCC’s ambitions of generosity and care.

 - Clear intentions and goals in proposed project(s) and ideas